nehrman/terraform-enterprise/README.md

 ### API Mocks

 First artifact is a collection of API mocks for using with [Microcks](https://microcks.io).
-Microcks is an open soruce tool for turning your API contract, Postman Collection or SoapUI project into live mocks in seconds.
+Microcks is an open source tool for turning your API contract, Postman Collection or SoapUI project into live mocks in seconds.

-Our artifact imported into Microcks allows your to access comprehensive, real-world samples on how Terraform Enterprise API is expected to work.
+Our artifact imported into Microcks allows you to access comprehensive, real-world samples on how Terraform Enterprise API is expected to work.
 Then it allows you to easily mock-up a Terraform instance for your integration tests without "polluting" a real instance.

 #### Setup